Lumyn-Labs/docs/troubleshooting.md

 ### 1. Verify the Device Has Fully Booted

-- **Check the RGB LED:** Once booted, the device’s RGB LED should display a breathing blue light.
+- **Check the RGB LED:** Once booted, the device's RGB LED should display a breathing blue light.
 - **If the LED is not breathing blue:**
   - The device may still be booting or could have encountered an error.
   - Unplug the device, wait a few seconds, and then plug it back in to restart the boot process.